Yarkon National Park – Yarkon Springs Compound – Visitors Guide

 Camping

-If you are looking for a place in this area to spend the night, then Yarkon Campsite can be a good alternative.
-Yarkon Campsite is located inside Yarkon Springs, and you can see it on the map above between points #10 and #12.
+If you are looking for a place to spend the night in this area, Yarkon Campsite can be a good alternative.
+It is located inside Yarkon Springs, and you can see it on the map above between points #10 and #12.

 The lodging options include tents, staff rooms, and a caravan park.
 You can find additional information, including pricing and availability, at the official site.